Route 96 Upgrade

 - Stop 124 Batman Park/Flinders Street was the first stop to be upgraded and these works were completed in January 2015.

-- The terminus stop at Blyth Street, East Brunswick, was upgraded with a new level access platform stop constructed in late 2015.
+- The terminus stop at Blyth Street, East Brunswick, was upgraded with a new level access platform stop in late 2015.

 - Stop 125 Port Junction was completed in January 2016.
-Upgrades included the construction of a new central platform, a separate platform for the Colonial Tramcar Restaurant and a new three-track layout on Clarendon Street.
+This included the construction of a new central platform, a separate platform for the Colonial Tramcar Restaurant and a new three-track layout on Clarendon Street.